Loading

 • All subscriptions plans limit the number of bookings per month (50 on the free plan; 500 on the standard tier)

 Because of how many languages and international payment options it supports, SimplyBook.me is the best scheduling app for international businesses.
-SimplyBook.me's booking pages are available in 32 different languages, from Arabic to Greek to Icelandic to Ukrainian.
-It also offers integration with 38 payment processing services so that you can offer a system that works for your customers.
+SimplyBook.me's booking pages are available in more than 30 different languages, from Arabic to Greek to Indonesian to Xhosa.
+It also offers integration with Stripe, Square, PayPal, and multiple international payment processing services, so you can offer a system that works for your customers.

 And because SimplyBook.me is so conscious of the global business community, it only makes sense that it offers Facebook and Instagram integrations, too, for people who do most of their business through social media.